Stencyl/stencylpedia/chapter-d/toolset-extensions.md

 Prefs | {workspace}/prefs/{id}.eprefs | Dictionary of key-value pairs
 Data | {workspace}/prefs/{id}.edata | Any data (as a single file)

 If you need to store data, use our data API to save out this data to disk.
-Do not attempt to write out to other locations using the plain Java API's.
+Do not attempt to write out to other locations using the plain Java APIs.
 We may reject your extension if you do so.

 ***